icons8/lunacy-docs/docs/libraries.md

 * Image replacement
 * Searching for similar images

 To **replace** an image on the canvas, drag an image from the library and hover it somewhere near the center of the current image.
-Wait a moment until the green mask and replacement icon appear (see the figure below), and then release the mouse button.
+Wait a moment until the green mask and replacement icon appear, and then release the mouse button.

 ![Replacing an image](public/replaceimage.gif)